 What is ACES?

 The Adverse Childhood Experience Study (ACES) is the largest and first research study that established a direct association between childhood trauma and adult ill health.
-The study found that the greater the number adverse childhood experiences the greater the possibility of disabilities and dysfunction in adult life.
+The study found that the greater the number of adverse childhood experiences, the greater the possibility of disabilities and dysfunction in adult life.

 ACES began in a Kaiser Permanente’s Health Appraisal Clinic in 1995 and has a fascinating history.
 For more information go here.
 ACES is an ongoing study that is now a collaboration between Kaiser Permanent and the Centers for Disease Control and Prevention.